Is this topic for you?

 What are the symptoms?

-can cause bumps called nodules to form over the elbows, knuckles, spine, and
+Sometimes the disease can cause bumps called nodules to form over the elbows, knuckles, spine, and lower leg bones.

 How is rheumatoid arthritis diagnosed?